Rockingham school board rules masks optional; local docs strongly disagree

 Elementary school teacher Kelly P. Smith Toney, vice-president of the Rockingham County Association of Educators, told the board that she and other teachers want masks to be mandatory so schools can stay open.

 “You all pushed for us to come back to school in person, and it was the right choice,’’ Toney said.
 “If there is infection, legally, (students) have to go home.
 I don’t want this.
-This is not about religion and politics, this is about keeping students in our classrooms,’’ Toney said to the all-Republican board.
+This is not about religion and politics, this is about keeping students in our classrooms,’’ Toney said.

 Approving a mask mandate should be the board’s goal, “not because you wanna slap a cloth on a kid’s face, but because you want us to learn in person.
 I beg you to,’’ Toney said.